sugarlabs/block-party-activity/README.md

 # Block Party Activity #

-A very fun tetris-like game!
+A very fun Tetris-like game!

+Use left and right arrow keys to move blocks sideways.

+Use up arrow key to rotate block.

+Use space key to hard drop block.

 How to use?
 -----------